graphql-aspnet/graphql-aspnet.github.io/docs/quick/overview.md

 <span style={{fontSize: "1.1em"}}>

-💡 [Controllers](../controllers/actions.md) : Everything you need to know about creating a `GraphController` and defining action methods.
+💡 [Controllers & Actions](../controllers/actions.md) : Everything you need to know about creating a `GraphController` and defining action methods.

 📜 [Attributes](../reference/attributes.md) : A reference list of the various `[Attributes]` used to configure your controllers and models.